 Creating a blog means you must publish new and fresh content.
-When you run out of topics you love to talk about, time will come where you will have to write topics you’re unfamiliar with.
+When you run out of topics you love to talk about, the time will come when you will have to write topics you’re unfamiliar with.

 To be successful in blogging, you must embrace the highs and lows – especially the burnouts.
 You will have plenty of them.
 Oftentimes, blogging may drift away from the “passion” category and become a “job”.

-So if you’re not ready to grind some cells and put it into writing, then you better not carelessly leave your job over blogging.
+So if you’re not ready to grind some cells and put them into writing, then you better not carelessly leave your job over blogging.